-Drisana Hughes is the Senior Program Manager of Civics Unplugged, a social enterprise and digitally-powered community committed to empowering the leaders of Generation Z to build the future of American democracy.
+Drisana Hughes is a current Master's in Public Health student at Harvard Kennedy School.
+She serves as a Research Assistant at the school through the Harvard Ash Center for Democratic Governance and Innovation.
+Drisana was the Senior Program Manager of Civics Unplugged, a social enterprise and digitally-powered community committed to empowering the leaders of Generation Z to build the future of American democracy.
 At CU she leads the recruitment, training, and oversight of civics program implementation for over 200 gifted High School students.
 In addition to CU, she is a Co-Founder of Percapita Group, a diversified financial institution focused on underbanked and underserved communities.Drisana is very passionate about the intersection between the public and private sectors and how leaders in both spaces can work together to create meaningful social impact.
 She got her BA in Political Science, with a concentration in American Politics, from the University of Pennsylvania.

 Zoë Jenkins is an education equity and justice advocate from Lexington, KY.
 She is the founder and Executive Producer of Get Schooled podcast with the Student Voice Team, an organization elevating Kentucky students as partners in education research, policymaking, and advocacy.
-Zoë is an inaugural fellow with Civics Unplugged and now serves as the Chair of the Civics 2030 Steering Committee and works on partnerships with the YMCA, Schmidt Futures and Rhodes Trust.
-As a part of CU's Civics 2030 Campaign, Zoë founded DICCE, an organization that creates accessible programming and training on diversity, inclusion, anti-racism, and equity for Generation Z. When Zoë is not making a mess in the kitchen baking, you can find her playing the piano, going on a run, or doodling.
+Zoë was an inaugural fellow with Civics Unplugged and served as the Chair of the Civics 2030 Steering Committee.
+She also worked on partnerships with the YMCA, Schmidt Futures and Rhodes Trust.
+As a part of CU's Civics 2030 Campaign, Zoë founded DICCE, an organization that creates accessible programming and training on diversity, inclusion, anti-racism, and equity for Generation Z. Zoe now serves as both Founder and Camaraderie Coordinator for DICCE.
+When Zoë is not making a mess in the kitchen baking, you can find her playing the piano, going on a run, or doodling.

 Liz Joyner is the Founder & CEO of the Village Square, a nonprofit dedicated to reviving civic connections across divisions inside American communities.
 Named by retired U.S. Senator Olympia Snowe as one of eight organizations to support if you're concerned about the deepening partisan divide, The Village Square was the recipient of the 2015 Statewide Impact Award from Leadership Florida - recognizing an organization that has created a body of work that can impact Florida as a whole.
 Liz has a Masters Degree in Social Work, conceptualizing the Village Square after her experience working in politics convinced her that the way we work out our disagreements in today's public square is fundamentally flawed.
 She was named by USA Today as "extraordinary American who is making our nation a better place," nominated by Leadership Tallahassee as Leader of the Year, named by the Tallahassee Democrat as one of "25 Women You Need to Know" in 2015, by the Girls Scouts as a "Woman of Distinction" and was honored by United Church Women as a Woman of Peace.
 David Blankenhorn of the Institute for American Values called Joyner "likely the best organizer working in this area today."